hoonsbory/browser-runtime-js/README.md

 Run context! => cb3
 Pop context! => cb3
 ```
-Additionally, you can enter the above function object via the CLI to use it like a browser's developer tools console window.
+Moreover, you can access the aforementioned function object through the CLI to utilize it similarly to a browser's developers console window.
 <br>